Back to Where You've Never Been: Plot

 Olivia remains behind while Peter and Lincoln cross over at the Orpheum theater.
 Though Lincoln temporarily succeeds in posing as his doppelganger, Lincoln and Peter's real identities are soon discovered by the parallel universe's version of Lincoln (Gabel) and Olivia (Torv), having been called off a case by Walternate himself.
 As Lincoln and Peter are being taken back to Fringe headquarters, the driver of their van diverts from the convoy after receiving a call ordering him to murder Peter and Lincoln.
 Before Fauxlivia and the parallel universe's version of Lincoln arrive, Peter shoots the driver and is able to get away, leaving the prime universe's Lincoln to confront Fauxlivia and the other Lincoln.
-They lock up Lincoln in a closet as Olivia tries to convince alternate-Lincoln that Walternate's actions are suspicious: Walternate had taken them off of a case involving these new shapeshifters, clearly a Fringe case.
-Olivia speculates that Walternate might be behind these new shapeshifters.
+They lock up Lincoln in a closet as Fauxlivia tries to convince alternate-Lincoln that Walternate's actions are suspicious: Walternate had taken them off of a case involving these new shapeshifters, clearly a Fringe case.
+Fauxlivia speculates that Walternate might be behind these new shapeshifters.

 Peter travels to his mother, Elizabeth's (Orla Brady), home and convinces her to take him to Walternate.
 There, Walternate reveals that he had already known about Peter, as he had been "spying" on the prime universe.
 Peter explains that the prime universe does not trust Walternate, believing him to be responsible for the new shapeshifters.
 Walternate calls in his lead scientist, Brandon (Ryan James McDonald), to vouch for him, but surprises Peter by shocking Brandon unconscious with a special device, revealing Brandon to be a shapeshifter.
 Walternate is aware that these new shapeshifters have started to infiltrate his government, and the only reliable method he has found to detect them is the tazer-device, but that this will not be effective as it is fatal to humans.
 He requests for Peter to return to the prime universe to gain their trust on his behalf, as he believes that Peter, as a neutral party, is the only person he can truly trust.
 Only then will Walternate help him return to his timeline.

 Fauxlivia and Lincoln discover the location from where a phone call to one of the drivers was made, and get Broyles' (Lance Reddick) permission to investigate the source.
 After they depart, Broyles contacts David Robert Jones (Jared Harris), and warns him of the arrival of Fauxlivia and Lincoln; Jones is shown to have several more shapeshifters ready for deployment.